 Before cold calling the media, it’s best to do some research to find journalists who cover stories related to your business.
 The most successful way to befriend a journalist and get press coverage is to write to the relevant one!
 Journalists will know you’re just seeking attention if you write to them without even looking up what their “beat” is!
 Besides, basic news principles dictate that you’re more likely to get coverage if your press release pertains to a writer’s beat- the right message to the right person.
-A great place to start is on Help A Reporter Out (HARO), a free publicity service resource that brings together thousands of reporters and businesses every day or Muck Rack.
+A great place to start is on Help A Reporter Out (HARO), a free publicity service resource that brings together thousands of reporters and businesses every day.

 2. Interact on Social Media